Russia arrests American citizen on suspicion of spying

-MOSCOW — An American citizen has been arrested in Moscow on suspicion of espionage, Russia’s domestic security service, the FSB, said Monday.
+MOSCOW — An American citizen has been arrested in Moscow on suspicion of espionage, Russia’s domestic security service, the FSB, said on Monday.

 The agency identified the man as Paul Whelan.
 A criminal case has been opened against him.